sdiehl/kaylee/README.md

 License
 =======

-Released under a MIT License
+Released under a MIT License.
+Do with it what you please.